DJema/jobhub/README.md

                    ScrapingInputs.re
 ```

-`token` is the state variable which is initially obtained by `Login` during the authentication process and in subsequent  execustions of the extension its validity is confirmed by `App` directly.
-The variable is passed onto the `JobApp` component to be able to submit job applications.
+`token` is the state variable which is initially obtained by `Login` during the authentication process and in subsequent  execustions of the extension its validity is confirmed by `App` directly. `userID` is also obtained during the initial login process.
+In case of a deprecated `token`, both the `userID` and the `token` are cleared from the browser's memory.
+Both variables are passed onto the `JobApp` component to be able to fetch CVs and to submit job applications.

 The system leverages the following modules
 - `ScrapingFunctions.re`: functions related to extracting/processing HTML elements